History of Melbourne Knights FC: Changes of name

-In the 1993/94 season Soccer Australia continued with its campaign of de-ethnicising the sport in Australia.
-They ruled that Melbourne CSC was still too 'ethnic', seeing the club change its name once more, this time to the Melbourne Knights.
-On the park to remedy the previous years poor display, the Knights looked to Croatia for help, bringing coach Mirko Bazić out to Australia.
-His influence had a major impact as the Knights dominated the season, easily winning its third Minor Premiership 6 points ahead of second place South Melbourne.
-Future Socceroo captain Mark Viduka made a significant impact that season, at only 18 years of age he finished the season as the NSL's top goal scorer with 17 goals.
-He became the only player to win the treble of individual awards; Player of the Year, Under 21 Player of the Year and Top Goal-scorer.
-He achieved all this despite controversially missing 9 matches due to International duty with the Australian Youth team.
-But the Grand Final saw a repeat of the events of 1991/92, again losing to Adelaide City at Olympic Park.
-Cruelly it was former Knights player Damian Mori that scored the winner for Adelaide City.
-It made three Grand Final defeats in 4 years for the Melbourne Knights, earning the club the tag of 'chokers'.
+In the 1993/94 season, Soccer Australia continued its campaign to remove ethnic names from the sport in Australia.
+It ruled that Melbourne Croatia Soccer Club was still too "ethnic", leading to the club changing its name once more, this time to the Melbourne Knights.
+To remedy the previous year's poor display, the Knights looked to Croatia for help, bringing coach Mirko Bazić out to Australia.
+His influence had a major impact, and the Knights dominated the season, easily winning their third Minor Premiership, six points ahead of second-placed South Melbourne.
+Future Socceroo captain Mark Viduka made a significant impact that season.
+At only 18 years of age, he finished the season as the NSL's top goal scorer with 17 goals.
+He became the only player to win the treble of individual awards: Player of the Year, Under 21 Player of the Year and Top Goal-scorer.
+He achieved all that despite controversially missing nine matches due to International duty with the Australian youth team.
+But the Grand Final saw a repeat of the events of 1991/92, with the team again losing to Adelaide City at Olympic Park.
+Cruelly, it was former Knights player Damian Mori who scored the winner for Adelaide City.
+That made three Grand Final defeats in four years for the Melbourne Knights, earning the club the tag of "chokers".